Nihilus888/Medicine_Recommendation_System/SpeckleViewer/README.md

 granted the necessary
 permissions to call the necessary information.
 As I was using REST API and not GraphQL to call the JSON data, there were times where the data was quite large and it crashed my Postman while I was doing data exploration.

-After exploring the data, I integrated with their API using Node.js where I called their API and integrated the data and stored those data into my database which was MongoDB.
+After exploring the data, I integrated with their API using Node.js where I called all their API endpoints which was listed on their REST API documentation and integrated the data and stored those data into my database which was MongoDB.
 I had to structure the data in such a way where all the object Ids for a particular model would be kept into an array with a unique id where I can do a for loop and iterate through the object Ids to generate the 3D rendering via Speckle Viewer.

 ## Frontend